 - Large groups interested in base-camping while day hiking should consider reserving a group campsite at a state park.
 Group sites are available at Jay Cooke State Park, Gooseberry Falls State Park, Tettegouche State Park, and Cascade River State Park.

-Before heading out on the Trail with your group, we recommend that you review our Leave No Trace page to learn how to you can reduce your impact on the Trail and surrounding land and waters.
+Before heading out on the Trail with your group, we recommend that you review our Know Before You Go page to learn how to you can reduce your impact on the Trail and surrounding land and waters.